paezha/University-AI-Panel/README.md

 ### Exploitative

-Above, the ways in which GenAI is exploitative of people all over the world, but particularly in the Global South were highlighted.
-But AI companies do not spare the rich either.
-OpenAI’s Sam Altman, a self-avowed admirer of the movie *Her*, featuring Scarlet Johansson as an AI voice assistant, reportedly tried to hire Ms. Johannson to be the voice of ChatGPT 4.0 (Kastrenakes 2024).
-After Ms. Johannson decline, OpenAI went and used a mimicry of [her voice](@as-an-aside) anyways, which was retired after Ms. Johansson threatened legal action[^29] (Allyn 2024).
+ChatGPT 4.o was announced on May 13, 2024, with a flashy display of the model’s new capabilities, which included the ability to respond vocally to prompts, and to identify images via a mobile device’s camera.
+4.o’s voice, in particular, caused some titillation in the pants of even its creators (Roose 2024).
+The voice was modeled after the digital personal assistant of the movie *Her*, played by Scarlett Johannson.
+This film (to approximately no one’s surprise) is, by his own account, one of OpenAI’s Altman’s favorites.
+The background story of 4.o’s voice is somewhat sordid: Altman reportedly tried to hire Ms. Johannson to be the voice of ChatGPT 4.o (Kastrenakes 2024), but when Ms. Johannson declined, OpenAI went and used a mimicry of [her voice](@as-an-aside) anyways.
+This voice was retired (probably to the profound sadness of many an AI engineer) after Ms. Johansson threatened legal action[^30] (Allyn 2024).

 Alas, very few have the social standing of Scarlett Johansson to challenge OpenAI.
 Most people in the world lack that power.

+The ways in which GenAI is exploitative of people all over the world, but particularly in the Global South were highlighted.
+But AI companies do not spare the rich either.

 Williams, Miceli, and Gebru (2022) (Summary needed)